minprog/info/welkom/install/uv/index.md

 Choosing the right location matters because you do not want to lose your work and you want it to be easy to find.

 > One note about **data files**.
-If you are going to use very large data files in a course, it might not be a good idea to put these in OneDrive or another location that is meant for automatic backup (this is what we suggest below).
+If you are going to use very large data files in a course, it might not be a good idea to put these in OneDrive, iCloud, SurfDrive or another location that is meant for automatic backup (this is what we suggest below).
 But it would still be nice if your own code is backed up!
 In such a case, your teacher can provide you with suggestions on how to manage this.

 #### macOS